-Juvenile Sampling Methods For 2009, the YNPLP will focus most efforts in the Klickitat River Basin, although we intend to initiate sampling in the Yakama Basin as time permits.
-The Klickitat Basis will serve as a pilot for the YNPLP as we advance our experience and refine our methods through 2009.
-A sampling design was developed and successfully utilized by Torgersen and Close (2001) to document larval lamprey distribution and habitat type in the John Day subbasin.
-The Yakama Nation intends to adopt the framework of this design and other methods being used by the Confederated Tribes of Warm Springs Reservation of Oregon (CTWSRO) and modify as needed, based upon close coordination with other Tribal and fish management resource agencies.
+Methods A sampling design was developed and successfully utilized by Torgersen and Close (2001) to document larval lamprey distribution and habitat in the John Day subbasin.
+The Yakama Nation intends to adopt the framework of this design and other methods being used by the Confederated Tribes of Warm Springs Reservation of Oregon (CTWSRO).